ThingLabsIo/ThingLabsIo.github.io/pages/device/photon/setup-photon.md

 After completing the last step, you should see the indicator LED on your Photon begin to blink.
 When it returns to the 'breathing' cyan the update is complete.

 ## Conclusion &amp; Next Steps
 That's it for now.
-You are ready to start the next lab: [Writing Digital Output ->][writing-digital-output].
+You are ready to start the next lab.

-{% include next-previous-post-in-category.html %}
+<a class="radius button small" href="{{ site.url }}/device/photon/writing-digital-output/">Next Lab: Writing Digital Output ›</a>

 [getting-started]: ../getting-started/
 [setup-azure-iot-hub]: ../setup-azure-iot-hub/